HOLIDAY IN THE SUN

 “Com’n, let’s fly away, before you lose your nerve.”

 He was out the window, running along the roof.
-I followed automatically, and soon we were in the trees above our yards.
+I followed automatically.
+Soon we were in the trees above our yards.
 He moved effortlessly from branch to branch, knowing exactly when to jump to the next tree.
 I stayed close, following his lead, and soon we came down in his backyard.
 He went straight to a rear window.
 We both slid into his bedroom.
 He sunk into a beaten-up easy chair, while motioning me to sit on his unmade bed.
 The room was more than teenage-messy; it was crammed with excessive paraphernalia, reminding me of Joey’s room.
 A set of drums was set up in the corner, next to an elaborate stereo components set.
 Speakers, four feet high, were in opposite corners.
 A black cat came over and rubbed my legs.

 “That’s Rocky.
 Talk to her, she understands.”